Saturday, January 16, 2010

 Seize back control of your online business

-As any astute online business owner will tell you, control is a basic fundamental of management.
+As any astute online business owner will tell you, good control is a basic fundamental of good management.

-Nobody would think to operate a business without having control over it.
+Nobody would think to operate a business without having at the least a decent level of control over it.

-Yet, when you accept credit cards online via the current real time online credit card payment gateway system you hand over one of the most critical of decision making responsibilities to a third party system.
+Yet, when you accept credit cards online via the current real time online credit card payment processing system set up to handle things automatically you hand over one of the most critical of decision making responsibilities to systems beyond your control.

-When accepting and processing credit card payments 'live' online your third party payment gateway will make the decision as to what orders and credit cards your business accepts and charges, without the business owner even knowing about it.
+When accepting credit card payments 'live' online your third party payment gateway processor in association with your merchant account system will, in effect, make the decision as to what orders and credit cards your business accepts and charges.

-For those within the online payment gateway industry this is of course perfectly normal practice.
-In fact some may think it down right troublesome of me to be bringing this strange anomaly to light, after all, this is the way its always been since e-commerce began and this is how its done to this very day.
+For those within the online payment processing industry this is of course perfectly normal practice.
+Indeed, some may even think it down right troublesome of me to be bringing this strange anomaly to light, after all, this is the way its always been, this is how its done to this very day and this is exactly how the powerful online credit card processing industry plans on keeping it.

-Well, irrespective of whether we all think that practice is grossly unfair or not, I'm here to tell you that's not the way it has to be any longer.
+Well, despite it not winning me any friends within the industry, I'm here to tell you that's not the way it has to be any longer.

 The e-Path manual credit card payment gateway puts an immediate end to the potentially devastating 'Russian roulette' nature of accepting credit cards online where you as the business owner have no control over what credit card payments your own business accepts.

-So not only is e-Path a less expensive and more secure system but e-Path is also ideal for those who want to accept credit cards online but don't want online orders and payments to be automatically accepted and charged without them knowing.
+So not only is e-Path a less expensive and more secure system but e-Path is also ideal for those who want to accept credit cards online but don't want online orders and payments to be automatically accepted and charged blindly on the open internet without them knowing.

 Seize back control of what orders and payments are accepted online and save a considerable amount of money along the way.